Creational pattern

-Definition

-The creational patterns aim to separate a system from how its objects are created, composed, and represented.
-They increase the system's flexibility in terms of the what, who, how, and when of object creation.

 Usage

 As modern software engineering depends more on object composition than class inheritance, emphasis shifts away from hard-coding behaviors toward defining a smaller set of basic behaviors that can be composed into more complex ones.
 Hard-coding behaviors are inflexible because they require overriding or re-implementing the whole thing in order to change parts of the design.
 Additionally, hard-coding does not promote reuse and makes it difficult to keep track of errors.
 For these reasons, creational patterns are more useful than hard-coding behaviors.
 Creational patterns make design become more flexible.
 They provide different ways to remove explicit references in the concrete classes from the code that needs to instantiate them.
 In other words, they create independency for objects and classes.